intel/intel-extension-for-pytorch/examples/gpu/llm/inference/README.md

 # LLM Inference Overview

-Here you can find the inference benchmarking scripts for large language models (LLM) text generation.
+Here you can find the inference examples for large language models (LLM) text generation.
 These scripts:

 - Support Llama, GPT-J, Qwen, OPT, Bloom model families and some other Chinese models such as GLM4-9B, Baichuan2-13B and Phi3-mini.
 - Include both single instance and distributed (DeepSpeed) use cases for FP16 optimization.